 1.Honey bees are social insects that live together in large colonies.
 The survival of the colony over time depends on the work of many individuals.

 2. A honey bee colony is a social organism.
 Individual bees work and die in a relatively short time.
-But they are replaced by new bees.
+But they are replaced by new baby bees that develop to adulthood.
 The honey bee colony itself can live from year to year.

 4. Worker bees change jobs over the course of their lives.
 From nurse bees that feed young, to house bees who make honey and foragers who gather food.